 During volatile times like these, amid stock market run-ups and rapid drops, global virus pandemics, downright hostile political fights leading to an historic presidential election, a weak Federal Reserve, and other factors, it’s smart to avoid direct purchase of shares.
 Many investors seek the safe haven of contracts-for-difference (CFDs) and research to know which are the best stocks to buy right now.

 CFDs are versatile, simple, and ideal for individuals who want to make predictions about which way the market, or a particular stock, is headed.
 If they guess right, they earn a profit.
 For Canadians who want an easy way to invest without enduring all the hassles of stock ownership, it’s as easy as choosing a Canada-based CFD broker and opening an account.
 After that, it’s easy to begin trading immediately.
-What are the factors that make late 2020 an inopportune time to get involved in traditional share-buying?
+Before you rush to check Aldi stock price online, it is important that you find out first the factors that make the late 2020s an inopportune time to get involved in traditional share-buying.
 There are dozens, but the ones getting the most attention from the financial media include the following.

 The Federal Reserve Board, which sets interest rates and directs U.S. monetary policy, has nearly run out of tools to whip the economy back into shape.
 Its recent setting of historically low interest rates, and an announcement that they don’t intend to raise them for at least another year, probably marks their last effective move to enhance the markets.
 That means if the U.S. financial picture continues to deteriorate, the government’s major monetary agent will be nearly helpless.